“Us” is Rev. Charama Bhavika, JDPSN (Guiding Teacher and Founder), his wife Rev. Chasayk (Abbot)…and the members of the Only Love Zen Sangha.

 Don’t worry.
 You’ll catch on.

 In our home in Grand Rapids, Michigan.
 And online via Zoom.
+(E-mail for invitation to join us.)

 We provide cushions and chairs.
 If you have a favorite cushion, chair, or sitting bench, you may bring it with you.

 Incidentally, Only Love Zen Sangha is for people of all faith traditions.
 So please don’t feel like you have to be a Buddhist to sit with us.
-You may just want to park your keister for an hour, chat a bit, and then enjoy some tea.
+You may just want to park your keister for an hour, chat a bit, and enjoy some tea.